Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 In the "External Credentials" section, click Allow Access in the "Maven Headless" bar.

-Enter your Microsoft Credentials and then confirm external access.
+Enter your Microsoft or Google Credentials and then confirm external access.

-After the steps are completed, the access is allowed.
+After the steps are completed, access is allowed.

 Enter the service account credentials and finish the authentication.

-When you authenticate Named Principal, you can still have individual users authenticate with their credentials.
+When you authenticate the Named Principal, you can still have individual users authenticate with their credentials.

 Salesforce checks Principals in ascending Sequence Number order and uses the first that is authenticated.
 In this way, users utilize their credentials.